Low-molecular-weight heparin: Contraindications

-The use of LMWHs should be avoided in patients with known allergies to LMWHs, heparin, sulfites or benzyl alcohol, in patients with active major bleeding, or patients with a history of heparin-induced low blood platelet count (also known as heparin-induced thrombocytopenia or HIT).
-High treatment doses are contraindicated in acute bleedings such as cerebral or gastrointestinal haemorrhage.
+The use of LMWHs should be avoided in patients with known allergies to LMWHs, heparin, sulfites or benzyl alcohol, in patients with active major bleeding, or in patients with a history of heparin-induced low blood platelet count (also known as heparin-induced thrombocytopenia or HIT).
+High treatment doses are contraindicated in acute bleeding such as cerebral or gastrointestinal hemorrhage.

-LMWHs are more dependent on renal function for their excretion than unfractionated heparin so their biological half-life may be prolonged in patients with kidney failure and therefore their use in the setting of creatinine clearance rate (CrCl) <30 mL/min may need to be avoided.
+LMWHs depend more on renal function for their excretion than unfractionated heparin, so their biological half-life may be prolonged in patients with kidney failure.
+Therefore, their use in patients with creatinine clearance rate (CrCl) <30 mL/min may need to be avoided.
 Apart from using unfractionated heparin instead, it may be possible to reduce the dose and/or monitor the anti-Xa activity to guide treatment.

-The most common side-effects include bleeding, which could be severe or even fatal, allergic reactions, injection site reactions, and increases in liver enzyme tests, usually without symptoms.
-The use of heparin and LMWHs can sometimes be complicated by a decrease in platelet count, a complication known as Heparin Induced Thrombocytopenia.13 Two forms have been described: a clinically benign, non-immune and reversible form (Type I) and a rare, more serious immune-mediated form or Type II.
-HIT Type II is caused by the formation of auto antibodies that recognize complexes between heparin and platelet factor 4 (PF4) and is therefore associated with a substantial risk of thrombotic complications.
+The most common side effects include bleeding, which could be severe or even fatal, allergic reactions, injection site reactions, and increases in liver enzyme tests, usually without symptoms.
+Heparin and LMWHs can sometimes be complicated by a decrease in platelet count, a complication known as Heparin-induced thrombocytopenia.13 Two forms have been described: a clinically benign, non-immune and reversible form (Type I) and a rare, more serious immune-mediated form or Type II.
+HIT Type II is caused by the formation of autoantibodies that recognize complexes between heparin and platelet factor 4 (PF4) and is, therefore, associated with a substantial risk of thrombotic complications.
 The incidence is difficult to estimate but may reach up to 5% of patients treated with UFH or about 1% with LMWH.

 Antidote

-In clinical situations in which the antithrombotic effect of LMWHs needs to be neutralized, protamine is used to neutralize heparin by binding to it.
-Studies in animals and in vitro studies have demonstrated that protamine neutralizes the antithrombin activity of LMWHs, normalizing the aPTT and thrombin time.
-However, protamine appears to only partially neutralize the anti-factor Xa activity of LMWH.
-Because the molecular weight of heparin impacts its interaction with protamine, it is likely that the lack of complete neutralization of anti-factor Xa is due to a reduced protamine binding to the LMWHs moieties in the preparation.
+In clinical situations where the antithrombotic effect of LMWHs needs to be neutralized, protamine is used to neutralize heparin by binding to it.
+Animal and in vitro studies have demonstrated that protamine neutralizes the antithrombin activity of LMWHs, normalizing the aPTT and thrombin time.
+However, protamine appears only partially to neutralize the anti-factor Xa activity of LMWH.
+Because the molecular weight of heparin impacts its interaction with protamine, the lack of complete neutralization of anti-factor Xa is likely due to reduced protamine binding to the LMWH moieties in the preparation.
 Protamine is a medicine that requires a high level of caution when used.

 Precautions

-LMWH trials usually excluded individuals with unpredictable pharmacokinetics, and as a result patients with risks such as the severely obese or in advanced stages of kidney failure show decreased benefits due to fractionated heparin's increased half-life.
-LMWHs should be used with extreme caution in patients undergoing any procedure involving spinal anaesthesia/puncture, in conditions with increased risk of bleeding or in patients with a history of heparin-induced thrombocytopenia.
+LMWH trials usually excluded individuals with unpredictable pharmacokinetics.
+As a result, patients with risks, such as the severely obese or in advanced stages of kidney failure, show decreased benefits due to fractionated heparin's increased half-life.
+LMWHs should be used with extreme caution in patients undergoing any procedure involving spinal anesthesia/puncture, in conditions with increased risk of bleeding or in patients with a history of heparin-induced thrombocytopenia.